offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 symbol: b
 ```

-Knowing this, the backsweep algorithm can simply use the calculation described above to determine some symbol's initial and final symbol instance in `last`.
+Knowing this, the backsweep testing algorithm can simply use the calculation described above to determine some symbol's initial and final symbol instance in `last`.
 For example, finding the initial and final *a* in `last` for the range of BWT records between rows 8 and 12:

  * `last`'s initial *a* is (a,2): `last_tally_before_row('a', 8) + 1 = 1+1 = 2`
  * `last`'s final *a* is (a,4):   `last_tally_at_row('a', 12)              = 4`